orelch/WixMoviesApp/README.md

 # WixMoviesApp

 ## Requirements:
-1. You need to have Node.js installed
+1. You need to have Node.js installed.

 ## Instructions to run:
 1. Clone the repository to your computer.